 Again, a hat is an important piece of equipment for a temperate outing, both because a lot of heat escapes through the top of the head (and Baby doesn’t have a lot of hair to keep that noggin warm with yet) and because even in cold weather, it can be pretty sunny, so coverage is important.
-Other key elements for braving the elements include warm socks – and maybe shoes, even if Baby isn’t walking on her own two feet yet – and something to keep her little hands warm.
+Other key elements for braving the elements include warm socks – and maybe shoes, even if Baby isn’t walking on their own two feet yet – and something to keep their little hands warm.
 Babies are great at taking off mittens, and often don’t like gloves, but there are a few ways of working around that.
 Mittens that clip onto jackets are harder to lose, for example, and for babies who absolutely refuse to keep hand-coverings on, a jacket that’s slightly too big, with sleeves that spill out over Baby’s hands can give cold little fingers somewhere to hide.
 In a pinch, even an extra pair of socks can keep Baby’s hands warm.

-In the end, the best way to make sure Baby is dressed for the weather is to dress her in a way that you would feel comfortable – not necessarily the way you would dress yourself, since grown-ups sometimes get into the habit of sacrificing comfort for style, but the way you would dress so that you could be cozy or comfortably cool.
+In the end, the best way to make sure Baby is dressed for the weather is to dress them in a way that you would feel comfortable – not necessarily the way you would dress yourself, since grown-ups sometimes get into the habit of sacrificing comfort for style, but the way you would dress so that you could be cozy or comfortably cool.

 - “Caring for your newborn.”
 Sutter Health.
 Sutter Health, 2008.
 Web.